aydinPython/dictionary/README.md

 Words are located in vocabulary.txt like dictionary data type

-In dictionary.txt KEYS are my native language , VALUES area English
+In dictionary.txt KEYS are my native language , VALUES are English

 Program show us random word my native language but you must find translate of it in English